imperva/terraform-provider-incapsula/website/docs/r/api_client.html.markdown

 The following attributes are exported:

-* `id` - Unique identifier in the API for the account user.
+* `id` - The API client ID (API ID), which is the unique identifier returned by the API.
+  Together with the API key (api_key), this value forms the API credentials used to authenticate API calls.
+  You can use this value to import an existing API client into Terraform.

 ## Import

-An API client can be imported using the API ID, for example:
+An API client can be imported using its API ID, which is the value exported as the `id` attribute for this resource.
+For example:
 ```
 $ terraform import incapsula_api_client.demo 2222
 ```

-Alternatively, import it using the account_id and API ID, separated by a slash (/):
+Alternatively, import it using the account ID and the API ID (the value exported as the `id` attribute), separated by a slash (/):
 ```
 $ terraform import incapsula_api_client.demo 1234/2222
 ```